IARCP | CERTIFICATION | CC(GRC)P

 11. Do I have to spend more money in the future to remain certified?

-12. Ok, the certificate never expires, but things change.
+12. Ok, the certificate never expires, but what about changes in the field?

 13. How many hours do I need to study to pass the exam?